benzino98/plaschema/memory-bank/progress.md

 3. Image optimization issues on image-heavy pages
 4. No print-friendly views for content
 5. Limited filtering options for provider listings
+6. Contact form has no backend functionality to process submissions

 ### Infrastructure